carbon-language/carbon-lang/llvm/docs/CMake.rst

 **LLVM_COMPILER_JOBS**:STRING
   Specifies the maximum number of parallell compiler jobs to use per project when building with msbuild or Visual Studio.
-Only supported for Visual Studio 2008 and Visual Studio 2010 CMake generators.
+Only supported for the Visual Studio 2010 CMake generator.
 0 means use all processors.
 Default is 0.